Eight Seconds: Portrait of a Bronc Rider

 Here again, attitude can make or break you.
 “You have to know you can win,” says David, “or you’re not going to.
 I used to think if I didn’t draw good, there was just no help.
 But now that I have more confidence, I find I can get 74 out of a 64 horse.”

-Seventy-four is a respectable score.
+74 is a respectable score.
 Combine it with something in the 80s – a score a good rider can earn on a good bronc — and you’ll probably earn a place in the average.
 Sometimes, though, a cowboy’s luck turns stone cold.
 This happened to Butch Knowles, David’s traveling “pard.”
 Butch finished last year ranked twelfth in the world.
 This year, Butch earned less than $800 for the whole month of July, a period with such rich rodeos it is known as the “cowboy’s Christmas.”
 “I just kept drawing those sorry horses,” he recalls.
 He decided to quit spending $1,500 a week in pursuit of a spot at the Finals and rodeo close to home, try to end the year in the black if possible.

 A cold streak can hit at any time.
-The only that can break it is to draw a good mount and ride it.
+The only thing that can break it is to draw a good mount and ride it.
 For this reason, cowboys respect great broncs and bulls as much as they respect each other.
 Not surprisingly, they talk about the animals in almost human terms.
 A promising young bull is “a great natural athlete”; a dependably hard-twisting bronc has “got a lot of try.”

 Rodeo animals are canonized as much as the men who ride them.
 The great saddle bronc, Descent, and Oscar, the legendary bull, today munch retirement hay from comfortable pens at the PRCA’s Hall of Champions in Colorado Springs.
-The talk about immortal rough-stock riders like Casey Tibbs, Jim Shoulders and Larry Mahan invariably turns to praise for Midnight, Come Apart and I Be Dam.
+The talk about immortal rough-stock riders like Casey Tibbs, Jim Shoulders, and Larry Mahan invariably turns to praise for Midnight, Come Apart, and I Be Dam.

 Mythological pairings hold the strongest grip on a cowboy’s memory.
 Yakima Cannutt’s two rides on Tipperary at Belle Fourche, South Dakota, back in the twenties.
 Harry Knight on Five Minutes to Midnight at Fort Worth in the thirties.
 Mel Hyland on Reckless Red at Cheyenne in the late sixties.
 It’s that dream, the pairing of the most brutish of beasts with the best of beast-tamers, that must play in the mind, those long hours on the road.